 Whipbeagle Images from Instagram

-The Whippet Beagle mix is a loyal, caring and fun loving cross breed that will make a great family pet assuming has sufficient exercise and isn’t left alone for long periods every day.
+The Whippet Beagle mix is a loyal, caring and fun loving cross breed that will make a great family pet assuming it has sufficient exercise and isn’t left alone for long periods every day.

 They may require consistent training to ensure you’re seen as top dog, just like their parent breeds.